 You want the most bang for your buck, favor native functionality over third-party compatibility, and are looking to scale up in the future.

-At the end of the day, it comes down to your budget and which aspects of the platform truly matter to you.
+At the end of the day, it comes down to your budget, your specific needs, and which aspects of the platform truly matter to you.